statamic/starter-kit-stumblr/README.md

 ### Frontend

 Modify the templates and views however you'd like.
-Just run `npm install` to install the Laravel Mix/webpack tooling and then one of the following commands to compile your css:
+Just run `npm install` to install Vite and then one of the following commands to compile your CSS:

-- `npm run dev` to compile dev assets
+- `npm run dev` to run the Vite development server
-- `npm run watch` to watch and compile dev assets on the fly
+- `npm run build` to build and version the assets for production
-- `npm run prod` to compile production-ready assets

 ### Adding new "Post Types"